quant-daddy/truegit-docs/docs/post.md

 ## Authors

-The ID of authors of this post.
+The IDs of authors of this post.
 To reference an author, you must [add the author](/docs/authors) in your blog configuration file.

 Default: No authors